openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Implementation and interoperability {#Interoperability}

-To achieve the full security and interoperability benefits, it is important the implementation of this specification, and the underlying OpenID Connect and OAuth specifications, and selected security profile, are complete and correct.
+To achieve the full security and interoperability benefits, it is important the implementation of this document, and the underlying OpenID Connect and OAuth specifications, and selected security profile, are complete and correct.
 The OpenID Foundation provides tools that should be used to confirm that deployments behave as described in the specifications, with information available at: https://openid.net/certification/.

 # Predefined values {#predefined_values}

-This specification focuses on the technical mechanisms to convey verified claims and thus does not define any identifiers for trust frameworks, documents, methods, check methods.
+This document focuses on the technical mechanisms to convey verified claims and thus does not define any identifiers for trust frameworks, documents, methods, check methods.
 This is left to adopters of the technical specification, e.g., implementers, identity schemes, or jurisdictions.

 Each party defining such identifiers shall ensure the collision resistance of these identifiers.
 This is achieved by including a domain name under the control of this party into the identifier name, e.g., `https://mycompany.com/identifiers/cool_check_method`.